augustabintang/augustabintang/README.md

 - 👋 Hi, I’m @augustabintang
-- 👀 I’m interested in Data Analyst and Product Management
+- 👀 I’m interested in Data Analysis and Product Management
-- 🌱 I’m currently learning Data Analyst and IT Infrastructure
+- 🌱 I’m currently learning Data Analysis and IT Infrastructure
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via Linkedin and Email